ting-18/StudyNotes-for-Data-Engineering-Zoomcamp/04-analytics-engineering/homework/StudyNotes_for_homework.md

 - Uses Environment Variables (env_var) for Flexibility:
     - DBT_BIGQUERY_PROJECT → Specifies the BigQuery project (defaults to dtc_zoomcamp_2025 if not set).
     - DBT_BIGQUERY_SOURCE_DATASET → Defines the schema/dataset where raw data is stored (defaults to raw_nyc_tripdata).
+    - meaning: If DBT_BIGQUERY_PROJECT is set → dbt will use its value. \
+      If DBT_BIGQUERY_PROJECT is not set → dbt will use 'dtc_zoomcamp_2025' as the default value. \
+      The same applies to DBT_BIGQUERY_SOURCE_DATASET, which defaults to 'raw_nyc_tripdata2'.
+- How to set Environment Variables?
+    - Method 1: Linux/MacOS (Bash/Zsh) `export DBT_BIGQUERY_PROJECT=my_project`
+    - Method 2: Windows(PowerShell) `$env:DBT_BIGQUERY_PROJECT="my_project"`
+    - Method 3: .env File (if using dbt Cloud or dotenv), in this .env file: DBT_BIGQUERY_PROJECT=my_project
+- Why use env_var?
+  Makes it configurable across different environments (e.g., dev, staging, prod). \
+  Prevents hardcoding project/schema names. \
+  Allows you to set values via the command line or .env files.

 ## Q
 - Select the option that does NOT apply for materializing fct_taxi_monthly_zone_revenue: (A: dbt run --select models/staging/+)